Quramy/ts-graphql-plugin/README.md

 const str3 = otherTagFn `foooo`;  // don't work
 ```

-It's useful you write multiple kinds template strings(e.g. one is Angular Component Template, another is Apollo GraphQL query).
+It's useful to write multiple kinds template strings(e.g. one is Angular Component template, another is Apollo GraphQL query).

 ## License
 This software is released under the MIT License, see LICENSE.txt.